 SoFAB opened its doors in 2008 and is a museum dedicated to the discovery, understanding and celebration of the food, drink and the related culture of the South.
 Elizabeth Williams, president and director of the museum, led the founding efforts.
 “It was amazing that this museum didn’t already exist,” she says.
 “Food is so important to the culture of this city.”
 At the museum, you’ll learn the story of the po-boy, crawfish, beignets, gumbo and the famous Sazerac cocktail.
 Unique exhibits include La Galerie d’Absinthe, an entire gallery devoted to the drink, Absinthe.
 Discover why Absinthe was banned in the U.S. for a time and why it is referred to as the “green fairy.”
 Raymond and B.J.
 Bordelon loaned their extensive collection of Absinthe artifacts including absinthe spoons, absinthe cocktail recipes, and absinthe fountains.
-Also enjoy the Museum of the American Cocktail located inside SoFAB to explore the diverse array of cocktails and their role in society and American life.
-Try to make it for one of the events and seminars, known for delectably showcasing different drinks.
+Visitors also enjoy the Museum of the American Cocktail, located inside SoFAB, to explore the diverse array of cocktails and their role in society and American life.
+Check out the New Orleans Prohibition Raids 1919-1933 exhibit to learn the Prohibition Era in the city.
 Read more about the museum or visit their website for ticket information and hours.